Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     ./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 4
     ```
-The throughput estimate and the acceleration factor reported will be similar to the max acceleration we achieved in last experiment with II=2.
+The throughput estimate and the acceleration factor reported will be similar to the maximum acceleration achieved in the last experiment with II=2.

-## Estimated Performance vs. Measured Performance
+## Estimated Performance versus Measured Performance

-We estimated the kernel latency and performance of overall system in one of the previous labs which was as follows:
+In an earlier experiment, the kernel latency and performance of overall system was discussed as follows:

     ```
-    Estimted Kernel Latency =  = 1.33ms
+    Estimted Kernel Latency =  = 1.33 ms
-    Estimated Overall Application Performance = 8.4GB/s
+    Estimated Overall Application Performance = 8.4 GB/s
     ```
 The measured performance is as follows:
     ```
-    Measured Kernel Latency =  = 1.8ms
+    Measured Kernel Latency =  = 1.8 ms
-    Measured Overall Application Performance = 6.4GB/s
+    Measured Overall Application Performance = 6.4 GB/s
     ```
 The measured kernel latency can be found in run summary for application using Vitis Analyzer as explained in previous labs.
-From these numbers we can see that in terms of throughput or latency estimates we achieveD almost 70% of what was estimated.
-The difference between estimates and the measured stems from the fact that **once application software pipeline is created the device DDRs memories start to see contention between host and kernel where one is reading and other is writing.
+From these numbers, you can see that in terms of throughput or latency estimates, almost 70% of what was estimated was achieved.
+The difference between estimates and the measured stems from the fact that once application software pipeline is created the device DDRs memories start to see contention between host and kernel where one is reading and other is writing.
 For example when host is reading kernel output moving data from device DDR to its global memory at the same time kernel is processing next block and writing new output data for next call, similar phenomenon happens for device DDR where kernel is reading and host is writing input data for next call** This contention can be resolved if more device DDR memories are available by using device DDRs in ping pong fashion.
 Another AWS training module namely [Bloom filter](https://github.com/Xilinx/SDAccel-AWS-F1-Developer-Labs/tree/master/modules/module_02) uses it.

 ## Summary

-In this lab, you learned:
+In this lab, you learned the following:

-* How to critically look at application timeline and profile summary
+- How to critically look at application timeline and profile summary
-* Identify potential for performance improvements from application timeline
+- Identifying potential for performance improvements from application timeline
-* Identify tasks that can overlap to create a software pipeline
+- Identifying tasks that can overlap to create a software pipeline
-* Optimize host code to enable software pipelining for performance improvements
+- Optimizing host code to enable software pipelining for performance improvements

 ---------------------------------------